IAFP Announces 2016 Travel Award Recipients

-Des Moines, Iowa– The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2015, July 25–28, in Portland, Oregon.
-Sponsored by IAFP and the IAFP Foundation, the Travel Award for State or Provincial Health or Agricultural Department Employees and the Travel Award for a Food Safety Professional in a Country with a Developing Economy will provide funding to enable recipients to travel to IAFP 2015.
+Des Moines, Iowa – The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2016, July 31–August 3, in St. Louis, Missouri.
+Sponsored by IAFP and the IAFP Foundation, the Travel Award for State or Provincial Health or Agricultural Department Employees and the Travel Award for Food Safety Professionals in a Country with a Developing Economy will provide funding to enable recipients to travel to IAFP 2016.

 The Travel Award for State or Provincial Health or Agricultural Department Employees will be presented to the following individuals:

-The Travel Award for a Food Safety Professional in a Country with a Developing Economy will be presented to the following individual:
+The Travel Award for Food Safety Professionals in a Country with a Developing Economy will be presented to the following individuals:

 About International Association for Food Protection